sophie-thomson/TasteSENsation/README.md

 - Registered Users can:
     - Create a user rating for other people's published recipes
+    - Read their own rating in form of star icons on other people's recipes
     - Update their own rating for other people's recipes
     - Create new comments for their own and other people's recipes within the Full Recipe Detail page.
     - Read all approved comments for all recipes, and read their own unnaproved comments awaiting approval.
+    - Read content of own comments in comment form when editing comment.
     - Update their own comments (whether approved or not).
     - Delete their own comments (whether approved or not).
     - Create a new recipe to submit for approval by admin to be added to the site
-    - Read all approved (published) recipes.
+    - Read all approved (published) recipes, and read content of their own recipe when editing recipe.
     - Update their own recipe as the recipe 'owner' and re-submit for approval
     - Delete their own recipe as the recipe 'owner'